 - Visit the British Bird Fair

 1. Wildlife Treasure Hunt

-I’ll be honest I might have the name wrong here, I’m sure there is another name for it, but the idea is to set a list of items that the kids have to spot on a walk out, from an Oak tree to a Mallard, the items on the list can be whatever you like, some should be easy others should be a bit harder, as long as they are a possibility then they will look good.
-Once seen you then tick them off (bit like the old eye spy books you used to be able to buy).
+The idea is to set a list of items that the kids have to spot on a walk.
+From an Oak tree to a Mallard, the items on the list can be whatever you like.
+Some should be easy others should be a bit harder.
+As long as they are a possibility then they will look good.
+Once seen you then tick them off.
+It’s a bit like the old eye spy books you used to be able to buy.
+Do they still exist?

-The other alternative is to create a list of clues for each item on the list, so the kids have to work out for themselves what it might be and then find it, testing bother their ability to identify things and work out puzzles (this may be better suited to older children).
+The other alternative is to create a list of clues for each item on the list.
+That way the kids have to work out for themselves what it might be and then find it.
+Testing both their ability to identify things and work out puzzles (this may be better suited to older children).

 2. Wildlife Scavenger Hunt